 Offered over Winter Term, our job shadowing program allows students to learn more about various professions, receive career-related advice, and reflect on the ways in which their education can prepare them for life after college.
 Sign up to host a student for a one or two day job shadowing experience that is convenient for both you and the student.
 Click here to find out more.

 Spend a full or half-day on campus meeting with students individually and/or in group sessions to share your career advice and expertise.
-Career Services will schedule your meetings before your arrival on campus.
+The Career Center will schedule your meetings before your arrival on campus.
 For details contact Lynn Sydnor-Epps, Associate Director for Employer Relations, email@example.com, (302) 831-3159.

 RESOURCES FOR YOUR STUDENT

-- Engage Early and Often with the Career Services Center – According to a recent survey by the National Association of Colleges and Employers, students who are frequent users of career services are much more likely to have job offers by graduation.
+- Engage Early and Often with the Career Center – According to a recent survey by the National Association of Colleges and Employers, students who are frequent users of the Career Center are much more likely to have job offers by graduation.
 During the first year we help students begin to work on a career preparation strategy, write their first resume, assess career and major options, and begin to form connections with employers and alumni.